EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/Assets/README.md

 ## Content

 Folder for placing images that ship with the theme, typically this would be icons.
 Try to avoid placing media that would be better if managed via the CMS.
-Create a separate folder (e.g. "PatternLibrary") for images that are used by the pattern library to demonstrate a component/page.

 ## Fonts